 General operating support is essential to sustain the core functions of shelter and services for people who are homeless.

-Columbus House has a reputation across the Greater New Haven area for being a homeless shelter, which is the place also associated with many of our volunteer activities.
-But this organization has grown well beyond the front doors of the shelter and now offers a real continuum of services, from emergency shelter to permanent supportive housing.
-We now look beyond the immediate crisis of homelessness toward the solutions that will offer our clients a brighter future.
+While Columbus House is known across Greater New Haven for being a homeless shelter, we have grown well beyond that to now offer a continuum of services, from emergency shelter to permanent housing.
+We can look beyond the immediate crisis of homelessness toward solutions that offer people a brighter future.

-We know that a major component in the solution to homelessness is the availability of safe, affordable housing,and for some, that housing needs to be accompanied with supportive services.
+A major component in the solution to homelessness is the availability of safe, affordable housing, and for some, that housing needs to be accompanied with supportive services.
 Columbus House has been providing permanent supportive housing since 1998, and we know that it works.
 With case management support, people stay housed and realize their own goals of maintaining their recovery, returning to work, reuniting with family and becoming independent.
+To date, we provide housing and supports for close to 400 individuals and families across the state.

 There is more work to be done and it is work that we cannot do alone.
 It is our constant desire to work with others both in New Haven and across the State who are working toward the goal of ending homelessness.

 Our Boulevard shelter provides shelter for over 80 women and men, 365 nights a year, serving over 78,000 meals annually.
 We have a 30-bed emergency shelter for both men and women and a six-month length of stay program that can accommodate up to 39 individuals with beds reserved for Veterans and people living with HIV.
 Case management services include referrals to mental health and substance abuse treatment programs, employment training programs, health services, and housing.The Overflow Shelter for men is generally filled to its 75-bed capacity and beyond.
-This seasonal shelter located on Cedar Street serves clients with food, clothing, showers, personal care items, and case management services.
+This seasonal shelter serves clients with food, clothing, showers, personal care items, and case management services.
+In addition, the Abraham's Tent program provides shelter, meals and social times for 12 individuals during the winter months.

 Our short term goals for the emergency shelters, Overflow Shelter, and Length of Stay (LOS) programs are to provide a safe environment where homeless adults and families will have access to shelter, food and clothing along with other basic necessities.
 Ultimately we would like to provide and have clients take advantage of a coordinated effort to access vital services through case management.